catamphetamine/anychan/docs/4chan.org/API.md

 	"replies": 195, // Total comments count.
 	"images": 82, // Total attachments count.
 	"unique_ips": 44, // Unique poster IPs count.
-	"custom_spoiler": 1, // Whether the board has "custom spoilers" defined.
 	"tail_size": 50, // The length of the `posts` array (minus one for the opening post) in this API response.
-	"tail_id": 185788827 // The `id` of the comment which comes before the first comment of the "tail".
+	"tail_id": 185788827, // The `id` of the comment which comes before the first comment of the "tail".
 In other words, the `id` of the last comment not included in the "tail" API response.
 }
 ```